Extending Healthcare Technology

 Democratizing accessible healthcare technology can be likened to democratizing the internet — it exists everywhere, but not everyone has access to it.
 If healthcare technology is accessible, there’s no guarantee it’s high quality or that your specific device can use it.
 Fixing those problems requires more than flipping a switch; it requires government buy-in, incentives for the providers, new infrastructures, and a way to upgrade existing devices and make new ones more affordable.

-It’s easy to say medical device innovations should reach everyone, from the most vulnerable and underserved patients to those who can afford it, but getting there is another task entirely.
+It’s easy to say medical device innovations should reach everyone, from the most vulnerable and underserved patients to those who can easily afford them, but getting there is another task entirely.
 Every state, government, culture, and community operates differently.
 As a company operating in more than 160 countries, we see it all.
 It’s our job to share best practices across borders, partner with others, facilitate changes needed in different contexts, and find new and unique ways to level the playing field.

 From governments to individual clinicians, we’re harnessing the full potential of public and private partnerships.
 We work with local health system leaders, clinicians, and patients to identify access problems and to open new pathways to care.
 We help build physical and digital infrastructures to support our lifesaving technology and earn trust as a partner that cares deeply.
 Trust opens doors to places like the United Nations General Assembly, where our former Medtronic CEO and Chairman Omar Ishrak spoke about increasing access to universal healthcare.
 He was the only private business representative invited, a testament to our Mission and impact.